Clay County, Georgia: Politics

-Clay County was one of the most consistently voting Democratic counties in the country.
+As of the 2020s, Clay County is a Democratic stronghold, voting 53% for Kamala Harris in 2024.
+Clay County was previously one of the most consistently voting Democratic counties in the country.
 It voted for the Democratic nominee in every election from 1868 until 1960, and then again since 1976.
 In the 2022 Georgia state elections, however, Clay County voted for every Republican candidate except Herschel Walker.
 This has resulted in the county becoming a swing county.
 In 2024, Donald Trump lost the county by less than 8 points, the closest a Republican presidential candidate has come to carrying the county since Richard Nixon won it in his 1972 landslide.

+For elections to the United States House of Representatives, Clay County is part of Georgia's 2nd congressional district, currently represented by Sanford Bishop.
+For elections to the Georgia State Senate, Clay County is part of District 12.
+For elections to the Georgia House of Representatives, Clay County is part of District 154.